 Northeastern University’s Master of Public Administration (MPA) is the management degree for those who serve the public good.

-In this MPA program, students participate in interdisciplinary work and applied research with government and community partners, as they learn how to effectively create social change and address the emerging challenges affecting cities.
-Offered both online and on campus in Boston, this degree allows students to exchange diverse views, consult with faculty, and work collaboratively no matter where they are in the world.
+In this MPA program, students participate in interdisciplinary work and applied research with government and community partners, as they learn to effectively create social change and address the emerging challenges affecting cities.
+The program is currently offered online and in-person at our Boston campus — and beginning in Fall 2024 at Northeastern’s campuses in Arlington, Virginia and Oakland, California.
+This degree lets students connect with a nationwide network of faculty and peers.
+Our unique multi-modality learning opportunities allow students to interact with each other, consult with faculty, and work collaboratively from any location in the world.

 We have been fostering leaders since 1969, making Northeastern’s the longest-running MPA program in New England.
 Ours is a NASPAA-accredited degree that meets the rigorous standards of the Network of Schools of Public Policy, Affairs, and Administration.

 “Studying and working in public administration has never been more important than it is now.
-This past semester, a professor reminded me that it is important to focus on the small wins.
-The small wins often go unrecognized or are deemed insignificant, but they are necessary for continued progress.
+A professor reminded me that it is important to focus on the small wins.
 I know that if my classmates and I can continue to produce small wins in the public sector, it can amount to big changes for all.”

 Monique Gibbs, MPA ’18